NarodGaming/pandemic-framework/README.md

 ## Main features

 Pandemic Framework is designed for games that require a somewhat complex user interface.
-It's feature set therefore has that in mind.
+Its feature set therefore has that in mind.

  - Easy-to-use Scene System.
  - Flexible keyboard/mouse input system.
 Gamepad and Touch support coming soon.